position-pal/Documentation/content/docs/2-domain-analysis/3-quality-attributes.md

 **Environment**: The system operating on an high load in a production enviroment.
 **Artifact**: Services of the system with huge amount of requests registered.
 **Response**: The infrastructure that hosts the system will automatically create new replicas of the services that are under high load, and will redirect the trafic to the new replicas.
+**Response Measure**:
-**Response Measure**: System is able to serve all the requests with a response time of less than 3.5 second on the 98% of the requests.
+    -  ✅ **Pass Condition**: System is able to serve all the requests with a response time of less than 3.5 second on the 98% of the requests.

 ### Development Time